dboddie-canonical-work/disgorged-docs/upgrading-snapcraft.rst

 In particular, snaps are now built within an isolated build environments that’s tuned for a desired target.
 This provides API and ABI compatibility for every binary built within the environment, and ensures a build isn’t affected by outside dependencies and system configuration.

-Build environments work by leveraging `base snaps <base-snaps.md>`__.
+Build environments work by leveraging :ref:`base snaps <base-snaps>`.
 A base snap offers a run-time environment with a minimal set of libraries that are common to most applications.
 At build time, the *snapcraft* tool ensures you are creating a snap inside an environment specifically tailored for its base.

 During normal operation, the build environment is isolated from the user, but there are ways to step into the environment to help with debugging: